jacobdeichert/svelvet/README.md

 Notably, you should leave off the extension.
 This **is** automatically added during the transform phase.

+### Adding a new dependency when running dev mode fails ([Issue #10](https://github.com/jakedeichert/svelvet/issues/10))

+So if you start `svelvet` in dev mode and then at any point you add a **new unique node_modules import path**, you'll likely get a runtime error saying that file doesn't exist.
+The other possibility is that you already had that module installed, but you're referencing a *different* path for the first time.

+This happens because `svelvet` runs snowpack **only once** and we don't track your source for new import paths.

+The quick workaround is to restart dev mode until this is fixed.

 ### Cannot pass configuration to svelte's compiler ([Issue #2](https://github.com/jakedeichert/svelvet/issues/2))

 Yeah.
 We'll probably need to look for a [`svelte.config.js`](https://github.com/sveltejs/svelte/issues/1101) file or something.
 By default, `svelvet` should work great with zero config... but the `svelte` compiler does have [some handy features][svelte_compiler] users may want to enable.

 ### Svelte's debug warnings are not shown ([Issue #3](https://github.com/jakedeichert/svelvet/issues/3))

 Yupp, we need to log those to the console probably!
-We should check out how the `svelte` `webpack` and `rollup` loaders work.
+We should check out how the `svelte` webpack and rollup loaders work.